-Tyler Hunter is a native of Bowling Green, Ky, and he is currently WKU senior- double majoring in Sociology and Criminology.
-Tyler is an associate of the Center of Child Welfare Education and Research.
+Tyler Hunter is a native of Bowling Green, Ky, and he is a graduate of WKU with degrees in Sociology and Criminology.
 Tyler utilizes his lived-experience growing up in Kentucky’s child welfare system to guide him in his advocacy work.
 Tyler has extensive experience lobbying for legislation at the state level; using his voice and following base, Tyler leads the Murray State Voices of the Commonwealth youth leadership council on their legislative goal restructuring the post-secondary educational tuition waiver, SB 115-signed into law by Gov. Andy Beshear in 2020.

 In January 2021, Tyler stepped down from his leadership position with the MSU VOC and launched his child welfare consulting firm with business partner Glenda Wright: Wright & Hunter Consulting, LLC.
 Tyler’s professional work extends into the mental and behavioral health field since 2017; serves as a board member to the Kentucky Partnerships for Families and Children organization; DCBS youth advisor member; he is a board member on the Two- River’s Citizen Review Panel, advisor to Western Kentucky University’s Beacon Project council, student member of Western Kentucky University’s Sociology and Criminology DEI Committee.
 Mr. Hunter is a prominent local and national child welfare leader.
 He believes that child welfare is everyone’s business and we must remain committed to the cause.